jonathanpicazo/ipod-to-spotify/README.md

 2. **Music Scanning**: Scans the iPod's music directory for audio files
 3. **Metadata Extraction**: Reads metadata from each audio file
 4. **Smart Parsing**: Handles various metadata formats and separators
+5. **Metadata Validation**: Checks for missing or invalid metadata
-5. **Spotify Matching**: Searches Spotify for matching tracks
+6. **Spotify Matching**: Searches Spotify for matching tracks
-6. **Playlist Creation**: Creates or updates a Spotify playlist with found tracks
+7. **Playlist Creation**: Creates or updates a Spotify playlist with found tracks
-7. **Progress Tracking**: Maintains logs of successful uploads and any issues
+8. **Progress Tracking**: Maintains logs of successful uploads and any issues

 ## Troubleshooting